python/cpython/Doc/library/shlex.rst

 .. method:: shlex.sourcehook(filename)

-   When :class:`shlex` detects a source request (see :attr:`source` below) this method is given the following token as argument, and expected to return a tuple consisting of a filename and an open file-like object.
+   When :class:`~shlex.shlex` detects a source request (see :attr:`source` below) this method is given the following token as argument, and expected to return a tuple consisting of a filename and an open file-like object.

    Normally, this method first strips any quotes off the argument.
 If the result is an absolute pathname, or there was no previous source request in effect, or